 “I have a history of making decisions very quickly about men,” writes Gilbert in Eat Pray Love: One Woman’s Search for Everything Across Italy.
 “I have always fallen in love fast and without measuring risks.
 I have a tendency not only to see the best in everyone, but to assume that everyone is emotionally capable of reaching his highest potential.
 I have fallen in love more times than I care to count with the highest potential of a man, rather than with the man himself, and I have hung on to the relationship for a long time (sometimes far too long) waiting for the man to ascend to his own greatness.”

 Are you with a man you think could be great – but who actually abuses you physically, mentally, or emotionally?
-Get help!
-Read The Verbally Abusive Relationship: How to Recognize It and How to Respond by Patricia Evans.
+Here are five suggestions for leaving emotionally or physically abusive relationships.

 How Do You Leave an Abusive Relationship?

 Here’s a comment from a reader who is tired of being abused…”I’M DOING IT!!!
 4 days to go!!” she writes.
 “I’m finally leaving my emotionally abusive relationship (one time he choked me).
 I’ve tried countless times to leave.
 I decided the only way out is run far, far away.
 A mover came today and took my belongings to the other side of the country (literally).
 I’ve booked my flight and accommodation.
 I don’t have a job on the other side but, I’ll figure something out.
 I’m outta here!
 Finally, I can learn to be myself again.
 I’m no longer going to be nervous or scared to offend that guy.”